Misconception One: There are only two genders

 Okay, so non-binary must be a 50/50 mix?

 If you can finally pull the gender-critical round to see your identity as a real thing, you then get the 50/50 question.
-It really amuses me that people conflate non-binary to be half-man, half-woman!
-I always try to explain with patience that gender is a non-linear spectrum, and we exist anywhere on that spectrum.
+I always try to explain with patience that gender is a non-linear spectrum, and we can exist anywhere on that spectrum.

 This is of course a little bit complex for some people, so then I try explaining with colours.
 Assuming male genders are blue, female pink and non-binary… Before I finish this, usually, they interrupt me with ‘oh!
 So non-binary is purple’.
 With a sigh, I will always say that no, we’re not Tinky Winky.
 Instead, we are any colour we choose, that is the beauty of non-binary – we are undefined!
 It is a huge hurdle that we just need to move on from.
 The 50/50 comment is so reductive.